 If you currently receive DLA, you will continue to do so until the Department for Work and Pensions (DWP) writes to tell you about when it will end.

 The letter will invite you to apply for PIP and tell you what to do next.
 You don't need to do anything until you get a letter.

-Use the PIP checker to find out when and if you’re affected by PIP.
+Use this PIP checker to find out when and if you’re affected by PIP.

-Full details of moving from DLA to PIP can be found at this link.
+Full details of moving from DLA to PIP can be found at te following links: